 Quality relationships are at the core of good communication.
 This cannot be underestimated.
-We have nearly 200 students, more than 25 staff members, and more than 150 families.
 Quality communication among everyone is essential to providing the best environment for educating young children.
 Communication is not just one-way communication from the school.
 It also requires parents, students, and staff to be able to communicate their aspirations, concerns, and ideas.
 To minimize the risk of miscommunication, there are some basic principles we ask parents, staff, and students to follow.